Calculate the median of a number set using the calculator below.

 How to Find the Median

-Before you can find the median of a data set, the data needs to be sorted first.
-Sort the numbers from lowest to highest.
-Then, count the numbers in the set.
+Before you can find the median of a data set, the data needs to be sorted in ascending order.
+Sort the numbers from lowest to highest, then count the numbers in the set.

-If the count of the numbers is even, then find the two numbers in the middle by dividing the count by 2 to find the lower-middle index, then adding 1 to find the upper-middle index.
+If the count of the numbers is even, then the median is actually the average of the middle two numbers in the data.
+Find the two numbers in the middle by dividing the count by 2 to find the lower-middle index, then adding 1 to find the upper-middle index.

 Then, add the numbers at the lower and upper-middle indices and divide the result by 2.
 The median for an even dataset is actually the mean of the middle two values.